 Something you might not know about me is…

 My need to overstimulate myself.
 Parallel to the first question, the last place I'd go would be dream land.
 Sleeping is something that I try to ward off.
 Even on holidays, the urge to stay in a hotel room never gets to me.
-Although initially I thought of it as a negative trait, in reality it propels me to always try to the top the previous thing I did and never let go of my dreams even for a moment.
+Although initially I thought of it as a negative trait, in reality it propels me to always try to top the previous thing I did and never let go of my dreams even for a moment.

 If I could travel anywhere, I would go to…